A height-based metaconcept for rooted tree balance and its implications for the $B_1$ index: Results

 Next, we show that $T$ must contain $T^{fb}_2$ as a pending subtree if $n \geq 4$ is even.
 Note that for $n\geq 4$, we have $h(T)\geq 2$.
 Now, let $v$ be the grandparent (i.e., the parent of the parent) of a cherry of maximal depth, and let $v'$ denote the other child of $v$ (i.e., not the cherry parent).
 By the first part of the proof, $T_{v'}$ cannot solely consist of a single leaf (as $n$ is even), i.e., $T_{v'}$ cannot have height $0$.
 Moreover, $T_{v'}$ cannot have height greater than $1$, since this would contradict the maximal depth of the cherry.
 Therefore, $T_{v'}$ has height $1$, i.e., it is the parent of a cherry.
 Consequently, $T_v = T^{fb}_2$, and thus $T$ contains $T^{fb}_2$ as a pending subtree.
 This completes the proof for the case when $n$ is even.

 Next, we show that $T$ contains $T^{fb}_2$ as a pending subtree if $n \geq 7$ is odd.
 From the first part of the proof, we know that $T$ has a unique leaf, say $z$, which is not part of a cherry.
 Let $v$ be the parent of $z$, and let $T'_v$ be the pending subtree rooted in the other child of $v$.
 Suppose $T'_v$ has $n'$ leaves.
 Note that $n' \geq 2$ (because $n'=1$ would imply that $z$ belongs to a cherry; a contradiction), and moreover, $n'$ must be even; otherwise $T'_v$ also would contain a leaf that is not part of a cherry, contradicting the uniqueness of $z$ in $T$.
-We now distinguish the two cases: $n' = 2$ and $n' > 2$. \begin{enumerate} \item First, assume that $n' > 2$; since $n'$ is even, this means $n' \geq 4$.
+We now distinguish the two cases: $n' = 2$ and $n' > 2$.

+\begin{enumerate}[(i)] \item First, assume that $n' > 2$; since $n'$ is even, this means $n' \geq 4$.
 In this case, $T'_v$, and therefore also $T$, contains $T^{fb}_2$ as a pending subtree by the previous part of the proof.